Proposed Graduate Certificate

 There are three tracks available for master's degree seeking students: thesis, project, and coursework-only.
 Graduate Students who plan to work or who are currently working in industry, have the ability to earn a master's degree by completing coursework-only, and foregoing a research component.
 Students seeking research opportunities or advancement to a PhD program, have the option to perform research with a variety of faculty members and follow either a thesis or project track.
 If a permanent advisor is not established by the end of the second term, students will be transitioned to the coursework-only track.

-During the fall and spring terms the Mechanical and Materials Engineering Department offers a 1 credit seminar, ME 507/ME 607.
-Speakers from industry and other universities speak on various topics that relate to mechanical engineering.
-Students must take one term of seminar during their course of study, but are encouraged to attend the weekly seminars every term they are offered, even if they are not registered for credit.
-All seminars will be held in on Fridays from 3:15pm - 4:05pm, unless otherwise noted.
+During the fall and spring terms, the MME Department offers a 1 credit seminar, ME 507/ME 607.
+Speakers from industry and other universities speak on various topics that relate to mechanical and materials science engineering.
+Students must take one term of seminar during their course of study but are encouraged to attend the weekly seminars every term they are offered, even if they are not registered for credit.
+All seminars will be held on Fridays from 3:15 pm - 4:05 pm unless otherwise noted.

 The culmination of graduate-level student learning is showcased through either a Project Presentation, Thesis Defense, or Dissertation Defense.
 We invite all students, alumni, and community members to attend.